go-vgo/robotgo/docs/doc.md

     Gets part or all of the screen.

-    BCaptureScreen Returns a go struct
+    GoCaptureScreen Returns a go struct
     Capture_Screen (Drop support)

 #### Arguments: